 Mr Moir has an LLM from College of Europe, Belgium, cum laude, a Dip LP from University of Aberdeen and andLLB (Hons) from University of Aberdeen.

-Guillaume Mascot is in charge of Government Relations for Nokia in APJ (Asia-Pacific, Japan) & India.
-He oversees all aspects of current and future policy and regulation in the Asia-Pacific region.
-In this role, he is working with institutions and other relevant stakeholders to create a favourable political and regulatory environment to foster public and private investment in the digital and broadband industries with a focus on innovation for sustainable growth, competitiveness, and quality of life in a connected environment.
+He was in previously in charge of Government Relations for Nokia in APJ (Asia-Pacific, Japan) & India.
+He oversaw all aspects of current and future policy and regulation in the Asia-Pacific region.
+In this role, he was working with institutions and other relevant stakeholders to create a favourable political and regulatory environment to foster public and private investment in the digital and broadband industries with a focus on innovation for sustainable growth, competitiveness, and quality of life in a connected environment.

 Mr Mascot holds a Master’s Degree in Political Science with a major on Public Administration and Public Policy from the University of Lille.

 Hanafi Nasir is the Senior Specialist in BT regulatory team and has over 10 years of working experiences in the telecoms industry.
 His expertise includes consulting the business on telecom matters and advocating stakeholders on any regulatory matters with the objective of ensuring a sustainable business environment for the organisation.

 Mr Nasir is currently responsible for BT regulatory operations in Asia Pacific, Middle East and Africa.
 He is also working with the BT Group Regulatory Affairs for regulatory policy issues.
 Prior to BT, Mr Nasir has served both Private and Government Sectors in Malaysia.
 He is able to provide recommendations which focusing on the end users in the telecoms industry without compromising business objective.

 Mr Nasir is a visionary person and always has the passion to grow together with the industry.